 One-Time 2020 Supplemental GST/HST Credit

-Due to the emergency situation and job losses many Canadians find themselves in due to COVID-19, there will be a supplemental GST/HST Credit given on April 9, 2020.
+Due to the emergency situation and job losses many Canadians find themselves in due to COVID-19, there was a supplemental GST/HST Credit given on April 9, 2020.

 You are eligible for the supplemental credit if:

 - You normally receive the GST/HST credit and have filed a 2019 tax return (even if you had no income!)

 - Your family net income is below the maximum threshold for receiving GST/HST credit

 How much you will receive